 Vegetables to serve with Harissa Chicken Sheet Pan Supper

-For this Harissa Chicken Sheet Pan Supper I chose boneless, skinless chicken breasts, baby potatoes, red and golden beets and kohlrabi.
-Kohlrabi isn’t a vegetable I use often, but it has an ever-so-slightly sweet taste when roasted.
+For this Moroccan Chicken Sheet Pan Supper I chose boneless, skinless chicken breasts, baby potatoes, red and golden beets and kohlrabi.
+Kohlrabi isn't a vegetable I use often, but it has an ever-so-slightly sweet taste when roasted.
 Along with naturally sweet beets, it balanced the flavours beautifully in this meal.

 Using vibrantly coloured vegetables and topping each breast with a dollop of yogurt and mint gave this dinner a true Moroccan feel!
 I added more flavour to the finished dish with chopped green onions and cilantro.